unahouExosite/docs/guides/user-management.md

         }
     end
     ```
-  * Second, create an endpoint for returning current user info.
-This can be used to check logged-in user for access restriction.
+2. Create an endpoint for returning current user info.
+This can be used to check logged-in users for access restrictions.

-    For use of Murano CLI, create endpoint  **endpoints/api-session-user.get.lua** and put the following code into it.
+    For use of Murano CLI, create endpoint  **endpoints/api-session-user.get.lua** and input the following code.

     ```lua
     --#ENDPOINT GET /api/session/user